ibmz-community-cloud/zAnalytics/README.md

     ![alt text](images/python3-cell1.png "Python3 Cell1")

-6. Execute the Python code in the first cell.
+    5. Click the run cell button as shown below:

+    ![alt text](images/run-cell.png "Run Cell")

     Jupyter Notebook will check the Python code for syntax errors and run the code for you.
-    1. Click the run cell button as shown below:

-    ![alt text](images/run-cell.png "Run Cell")

 The Jupyter Notebook connection to your Spark instance is in the busy state when the Python 3 indicator in the top right-hand corner of the screen is grey.

     ![alt text](images/python3-indicator2.png "Python3 Indicator2")